 If you’re looking for accident claims solicitors covering Bridgend, then you will find this guide helpful.
 It’s full of accident claims advice and will explain which types of claim a personal injury solicitor could help you make.
 If you’ve been injured in an accident that was caused by somebody else through third party negligence, you may have the right to make an accident claim in Bridgend for compensation.

 If you would like to discuss how we could help you start your claim today, give us a call on 0800 073 8801.
-We offer a free assessment of your claim and could introduce you to one of our accident claims solicitors if you’ve got a strong case.
+We offer a free assessment of your claim and could introduce you to one of our no win no fee accident claims solicitors if you’ve got a strong case.